Adventure photographer captures supermoon at Volcán de Fuego

 Chasing the Supermoon

-“I try to involve natural conditions as much as possible in my planning.
-But you’re out in nature, so a lot of times things don’t go as planned.”
+“I try to involve natural conditions as much into my planning as I can...
+But, obviously, you’re out in nature, so a lot of times things don’t necessarily go as you had planned.”

 Werner committed an entire overnight trip to the shot.
 Contrary to experience, conditions aligned.
 The eruption occurred on schedule.
 Wind allowed stable flight.
 Visibility held.